-After childbirth, the first menstruation is very plentiful and long.
+After childbirth, the first periods are very heavy and long.
 Menstruation after childbirth: relevant information for women

-They have nothing to do.
-The fact is that immediately after childbirth, a woman begins to bleed exactly the place where the placenta was previously attached.
-The uterine cavity after separation of the placenta has a large wound, and until it heals completely, the discharge will continue up to 8 weeks.
+They have no relation.
+The fact is that immediately after giving birth, a woman begins to bleed in the exact place where the placenta was previously attached.
+The uterine cavity after the separation of the placenta has a large wound, and until it completely heals, the discharge will continue for up to 8 weeks.

 Then, when the baby begins to breastfeed, critical days may not appear until 6-12 months.
-This fact is an absolute norm, since the body during this period simply needs to stop.
-This is due to the fact that during lactation there is a constant loss nutrients as well as iron and calcium.
-And with the restoration of the cycle, the likelihood of re-pregnancy increases.
-An organism that is tired after childbirth is unlikely to be able to provide two babies at once.
-Therefore, you should just be patient and wait until the woman's body is fully restored and, accordingly, menstruation occurs.
+This fact is an absolute norm, since the body simply needs to stop during this period.
+This is explained by the fact that during lactation there is a constant loss nutrients, as well as iron and calcium.
+And with the restoration of the cycle, the likelihood of another pregnancy increases.
+A body tired after childbirth is unlikely to be able to provide for two babies at once.
+Therefore, you should just be patient and wait until the woman’s body fully recovers and, accordingly, menstruation begins.

 .

 This question is especially relevant in relation to the first menstruation after childbirth.
-Duration after labor activity returns to normal immediately.
-However, they should not be too protracted, because if spotting persists for more than 7 days and is very plentiful, then this is serious reason for immediate referral to a gynecologist.
-Especially a woman should be alerted by too intense discharge, as a result of which the woman is forced to change the pad more than once in a few hours.
-This bleeding may be caused by hormonal disbalance and even in the uterine cavity or inflammation.
+Duration after labor activity does not return to normal immediately.
+However, they should not be too protracted, because if the bleeding persists for more than 7 days and is very abundant, then this is serious reason to immediately contact a gynecologist.
+A woman should be especially wary of excessively intense discharge, as a result of which the woman is forced to change the pad more than once in several hours.
+The cause of this bleeding may be hormonal disbalance and even in the uterine cavity or inflammation.

-It should be remembered that after childbirth with the help of a section, lochia can go a little longer.
-After all, the injured uterus will contract more slowly.
+It should be remembered that after childbirth with the help of a section, lochia may take a little longer.
+After all, an injured uterus will contract more slowly.

 .

 As a rule, after childbirth, menstruation changes the nature of the discharge.
-But for every woman it is individual.
-In any case, if any changes cause concern, then the trip to the doctor should not be delayed.
+But for each woman this is individual.
+In any case, if any changes cause concern, then you should not delay going to the doctor.

 The nature of menstruation after childbirth